avishaan/codehatcher.github.io/_posts/2020-09-02-classification-performance-metrics.md

 <script id="MathJax-script" async src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML"></script>

 ## Intro
 Using the additional below metrics, in addition to the typical error/accuracy, can help when optimizing the model hyperparameters.
 This is particularly true when working with *skewed classes*.
-There are also product specific use cases to optimize one set of the below parameters over another.
-For example, if a user requires that nothing missed and is willing to have some false positives, then recall is important.
+There are also product-specific use cases to optimize one set of the below parameters over another.
+For example, if a user story requires that nothing is missed and is willing to have some false positives, then recall is important.
 Conversely, if a user wants to only make sure that positive predictors are extremely accurate, then precision is important

 From a product development perspective, it is important to understand these metrics ahead of time before model training so that the correct hyperparameters can be picked.